erdniSSG/Time_Series/README.md

 Each folder contains code in either python or R with complementing datasets in different formats.

-Renewable_energy_pricing contains collected data on energy prices, and energy production, as well as code that uses said data to determine a market strategy for offloading the energy at maximum profit.
+Renewable_energy_pricing contains collected data on energy prices, and energy production, as well as code that uses said data to determine a market strategy for offloading the energy produced at a combined solar and hydropower plant for maximum profit.

 Weather_forecast analyzes and forecasts Southern Oscillation Index (SOI) weather data using a SARIMA model.